 I had the amazing opportunity to visit Barcelona a couple months ago with my family.
-It was my first time in Spain and I greatly appreciated the culture, the food, and the spectacular architecture.
-The focus of this post is a happenstance encounter with an amazing brewery in the city.
-Our intended destination was one of Antonio Gaudi’s beautiful buildings, the Casa Milà, but by a chance turn of the head we were drawn toward this illuminating establishment.
-I wanted to take the time to talk about this brewery whose interior whisked me away into a new world.
+It was my first time in Spain and I greatly appreciated the culture, the food, and the spectacular architecture of Antonio Gaudi.
+As we walked the streets on our way to the Casa Milà, a chance turn of the head drew us to a new destination, a most beautifully illuminated establishment, whose interior whisked me away into a new world.
 Or rather an old one.

 It is a wonderful infusion of early 21st century industry, 1920’s gentleman’s lounge, and modern sleekness.
 Every opportunity for character and texture is taken advantage of, and cohesively done.
 Upon entering you walk a long hall lined with tables and cushioned leather seats, and all of the lighting incorporates warm Edison bulbs anchored by metal pipes and hardware.
 Then above are these beautiful chandeliers that look like they were built from factory machines or car grills.
 They make great use of accent lighting by highlighting different beers with back lit signs and huge cases of bottles illuminated with under cabinet lighting.
 The perfect highlight of their products.
 Overall, the space uses ambient, task, and accent lighting very well.